 Gerontology nursing or geriatric nursing specializes in the care of older or elderly adults.
 Geriatric nursing addresses the physiological, developmental, psychological, socio-economic, cultural, and spiritual needs of an aging individual.

 As people age, they require more specialized care and attention to manage the various health challenges they face.
 Since aging is a normal and fundamental part of life, providing nursing care for elderly clients should not only be isolated to one field but is best given through a collaborative effort that includes their family, community, and other health care team.
 Through this, nurses may be able to use the expertise and resources of each team to improve and maintain the quality of life of the elderly.

 Geriatric nursing care planning centers on the aging process, promotion, restoration, and optimization of health and functions; increased safety; prevention of illness and injury; facilitation of healing.

 Nursing Care Plans

-Here are 11 nursing care plans (NCP) and nursing diagnosis for geriatric nursing or nursing care of the elderly (older adult):
+Here are eleven (11) nursing care plans (NCP) and nursing diagnoses for geriatric nursing or nursing care of the elderly (older adult):